 - Submitting an application: The most convenient way to apply for SSDI benefits is through the Social Security Administration’s (SSA) online platform.
 Visit the SSA website (www.ssa.gov) and create or sign in to your ‘my Social Security’ account to start the application process.
 The online Disability Benefit Application will guide you through the necessary steps.
 Alternatively, you can apply for SSDI benefits by calling the SSA at 1-800-772-1213 or visiting your local Social Security office.

 - Decision notification: You will receive a written decision regarding your application, typically within three to five months after submission.
 If your application is denied, you have the right to appeal the decision within 60 days.

 Applying for SSI

 People can begin the application process in a couple of different ways.
 Regardless of how they choose to do this, they can expect to provide some details about their current situation.
 This includes details about personal information and contact information.
 Just like SSDI, the application for this program is free.
 That means a good rule of thumb is to apply ASAP.
 There is no risk and a chance of reward!
 Even if you get denied, it costs you nothing.

 The Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) programs serve as great sources of support for Americans in need.
 Understanding these programs can be overwhelming, but with the right information and resources, you can better understand the differences.
 Whether you are exploring these options for yourself or advocating on behalf of a loved one, understanding the ins and outs of these programs is important.
 That’s because they can provide a lot of financial support.
-For SSDI it can provide up to $3,627.
-On the other hand, for SSI it can provide up to $1,371for couples or $914 for individuals.
+For SSDI it can provide up to $3,822.
+On the other hand, for SSI it can provide up to $1,415 for couples or $943 for individuals.